-You may deduct up to \$2,000 (\$4,000 for married filing jointly) in qualifying lowa First-time Homebuyer Savings Account contributions made during the tax year.
-This deduction limitation is based on the account holder, so even though you may have contributed to multiple accounts for more than one beneficiary, your total deduction may not exceed \$2,000 (\$4,000 for married filing jointly).
+You may deduct up to \$2,050 (\$4,100 for married filing jointly) in qualifying Iowa First-time Homebuyer Savings Account contributions made during the tax year.
+This deduction limitation is based on the account holder, so even though you may have contributed to multiple accounts for more than one beneficiary, your total deduction may not exceed \$2,050 (\$4,100 for married filing jointly).

 Contributions are only deductible if they are made to accounts that have been designated as First-time Homebuyer Savings Accounts by submitting the Account Holder and Designated Beneficiary Form to the Department.
-The Account Holder and Designated Beneficiary Form must be submitted to the Department by April 30 of the calendar year following the year in which you opened the account.
-For example, if you opened the account in 2018, the form is due no later than April 30, 2019.
-The k.
-Employer Social Security Credit from federal return
+The Account Holder and Designated Beneficiary Form must be submitted to the Department by April 30 of the calendar year following the year in which you opened the account to the address on that form.

-April 30 deadline applies even if you are a fiscal year filer.
-The Account Holder and Designated Beneficiary Form must be submitted to the Department separately from your 2018 lowa Income tax return.
-Do not enclose the Account Holder and Designated Beneficiary Form with your tax return.
+For example, if you opened the account in 2019, the form is due no later than April 30, 2020.
+The April 30 deadline applies even if you are a fiscal year filer.
+The Account Holder and Designated Beneficiary Form must be submitted to the Department separately from your 2019 Iowa Income tax return.